ideamark/ideamark.github.io/wiki/linux.md

 ## python regex how to save middle string
 use (.*)

+## how to run python in git bash
+winpty python

 ## how to change hostname on ubuntu
 Edit /etc/cloud/cloud.cfg, set preserve_hostname to true.